Raleigh, NC Foster Care Attorney

 If you are selected to adopt your foster child, you will receive regular visits from a caseworker, who will use their observations to create reports for the court regarding your preparedness to take on the child’s needs permanently.
 Usually, the child must live with you at least six months before the adoption can be completed.

 You will need to go through the legal adoption process, including filing a petition for adoption, attending court hearings, and working with DSS or the private agency licensed by DSS in regard to home visits and reports.
-An experienced North Carolina adoption attorney from Breeden Law Office can help your foster child become your legal child.
+An experienced Raleigh adoption attorney from Breeden Law Office can help your foster child become your legal child.

 Fighting for the Right to Adopt a Foster Child